How to Support Your Student

 Accessing Money Overseas

-Students can withdraw funds with their ATM card at an ATM machine, without having to enter the bank.
+Students can withdraw funds with their ATM card at an ATM machine, without having to enter the bank in nearly add destinations.
 This is the easiest and least expensive way to obtain cash while overseas.
 We recommend students notify their bank that they will be using their card(s) abroad and confirm that their card is activated for international use.

 A fee will probably be charged for using an ATM not owned by the home bank – students should check with their bank for applicable charges and ask if they have a partner bank in the host country.